 After lunch, we went to another auditorium to watch a very inspirational video.
 The video was about three girls giving their take on how they view the matters of the United States.
 After the video, we went back to our groups to discuss what we just watched.
 Everyone in my group thought it was definitely one of a kind.
 The video brought up points that no one really had discussed which was interesting.
 After we spent more time in our groups and did more reflecting, we went into another auditorium.
 There I met up with the rest of the GA representatives.

 As a group, we discussed what I heard in my smaller group.
 Other members of the GA group had a much different conversation than me.
 They explained how they heard stories of students who had been bullied personally and how they almost committed suicide.
 During our reflection I noticed how none of the GA students have been directly affected by such experiences.
 In my opinion, GA does a pretty good job protecting us from all these various forms of bullying.
-I am grateful for the way GA students and faculty treat each other and support each other.
+I am grateful for the way GA students and faculty treat each other and support each other.~ Sasha C. ‘20

-Sasha, Sabrina, and the GA contingent at the Middle School Diversity Conference.
+Sasha, Sabrina, and the GA contingent at the Middle School Diversity Conference. |

 After the talk was finished, we were separated into groups and asked to answer questions aloud.
 We answered all the questions with 20 minutes remaining, which wasn’t necessarily the best thing.
 It was silent among our group, but the chatter of the rest of the people in the auditorium was still present.
 At that very moment, I acknowledged the concept of leadership at GA.
 I am a new student this year so I value these rules with great significance.
 I just blurted out that if everyone was just happy, the conflict wouldn’t be there.
 From this arose talk among the group and put a smile on my face.
 I learned that if everyone thought they could rely on others to be leaders, then who would be the leaders?